telerik/winforms-docs/dock/loading-and-saving-layouts/tutorial-saving-and-loading-layout-and-content.md

 # Tutorial: Saving and Loading Layout and Content

-As stated in [this documentation article]({%slug winforms/dock/loading-and-saving-layouts/loading-and-saving-layouts%}) __RadDock__ can save and then load the layout of its DockWindows.
+As stated in [this documentation article]({%slug winforms/dock/loading-and-saving-layouts/loading-and-saving-layouts%}) __RadDock__ can save and then load the layout of its **DockWindows**.
 However, this mechanism does not save the content of these windows.
-The purpose of this article is to demonstrate what approach you should follow when you want to restore not only the layout of the DockWindows, but their content as well.
+The purpose of this article is to demonstrate what approach you should follow when you want to restore not only the layout of the **DockWindows**, but their content as well.

 ## Example: Saving and Loading layout and content

 1\.
-Usually, each DockWindow contains a set of controls.
-To make the task of saving and loading the content easier, let's put this content in UserControls.
+Usually, each **DockWindow** contains a set of controls.
+To make the task of saving and loading the content easier, let's put this content in **UserControls**.

 >caption Figure 1: Three UserControls containing different controls.